ivk1800/telegram-flutter/README.md

     └── android
         └── arm64-v8a
         │   └── libtdjsonandroid.so
-        │   └── libtdjsonandroid.so.debug
         └── armeabi-v7a
         │   └── libtdjsonandroid.so
-        │   └── libtdjsonandroid.so.debug
         └── x86
         │   └── libtdjsonandroid.so
-        │   └── libtdjsonandroid.so.debug
         └── x86_64
             └── libtdjsonandroid.so
-            └── libtdjsonandroid.so.debug
 ```
 For iOS:
 ```